plinss/acmebot/README.md

 When the backup key reaches this age, the tool will notify the user that a key rollover should be performed, or automatically rollover the private key if 'auto_rollover' is set to 'true'.
+Automatic rollover and expiration notices can be disabled by setting this to '0'.
 * 'auto_rollover' specifies if the tool should automatically rollover private keys that have expired.
 The default value is 'false'.
 Note that when running in a master/slave configuration and sharing private keys between the master and slave,